NFL Power Rankings 2018: Where Each Team Stands as Season Approaches

 Not only will Marshawn Lynch and Amari Cooper be returning, but Jordy Nelson, Martavis Bryant, Ryan Switzer and Doug Martin have been added to the mix.
 That means the offense should be in good shape.

 On the other hand, the defense still has plenty of room to improve.
 Gruden went on the record of saying his defense has to be better than last year, when it ranked 23rd in total defense.
-With a disgruntled Khalil Mack currently holding out, the defense is going to be a work in progress.
+With a disgruntled Khalil Mack holding out, the defense is going to be a work in progress.

 20. Tennessee Titans